bmink/sprited/README.md

 The rotation is done with an inverse mapping + bilinear interpolation algorithm with thresholds that work OK... but don't expect wonders.
-Algorithmically rotated pixel art (especially small bitmaps such as most sprites) will almost always require hand editing.
+Algorithmically rotated pixel art (especially small bitmaps such as most sprites) will almost always require post-editing by hand.
 The expected workflow is to create the main sprite, then use `sprited` create the rotations, then hand-edit the resulting file all the while using `display` or `animate` to check the results.

 The only exception to this are 90deg, 180deg and 270deg rotations, as for those the pixels can be mapped 1:1.